Censorship in China: Private enterprises

 Sina Weibo, the dominant microblogging platform in China, has an internal censorship department that issues its own directives in line with government authority requirements and employs its own censors to monitor content.
 The Committee to Protect Journalists has published documents it said are from the Weibo censorship department between 2011 and 2014 that detailed the methodology: "...
 Sina's computer system scans each post using an algorithm designed to identify politically unacceptable content... [p]osts are flagged by the algorithm and forwarded to the department's employees, who decide their fate based on the instructions listed in the censorship logs."
 This method is consistent with those documented by King, Pan & Roberts (2014) for other websites.
 Weibo has been reprimanded and forced to limit certain website functions by Chinese authorities as a consequence for failure to adequately censor content.

+Operators of some fact-checking websites in China admit to self-censorship to avoid debunking propaganda claims.

 Subject matter and agenda

 Censorship in the PRC encompasses a wide range of subject matter.
 The motivations behind such censorship are varied; while some are stated outright by the Chinese government itself, others are surmised by observers both inside and outside of the country.